If Rupa Gosvami Had Not Come

 [The Krsna consciousness movement is conducted under the supervision of Srila Rupa Gosvami.
-This year, 2011, the disappearance day of Srila Rupa Gosvami is on August 10th and 11th.
+This year, 2014, the disappearance day of Srila Rupa Gosvami is on August 7th (in India).
 The following is a discourse by Srila Narayana Maharaja in honor of his disappearance day, spoken in front of his samadhi at the Radha-Damodara Mandira, in Vrndavana, India, on August 17, 2005.]

 Today we are very fortunate to be at the bhajana-sthali and samadhi-sthali (sthali means place) of Srila Rupa Gosvami, here at Sri Radha-Damodara Temple.